 Aboriginal Transition Team

 UNYA’s Transition Program provides one-to-one support to Indigenous youth transitioning out of Ministry care and preparing to live independently.
-If you are an Indigenous youth between the ages of 12 and 19, and have a file with the Ministry of Children & Family Development (MCFD), this program is for you.
+If you are an Indigenous youth 16 to 19 years old, and have a file with the Ministry of Children & Family Development (MCFD), this program is for you.

 - One-on-one support